Setting the Health Check for a Workload

 Health checks are divided into the following types:

 - Liveness check : it checks whether the container is alive, which is similar with checking whether a process exists via ps command.
 If the liveness check fails, the cluster will restart the container.
 No action is performed is the liveness check succeeds.

 - Container Readiness check Used to check whether the container is ready to start processing user requests For example, the startup time of a program is long, as the disk data must be loaded or an external module must be started before the program can provide services.
 In this case, you can use the container readiness check to determine whether the program has been started by checking the program process.
 If the container's readiness check fails, the cluster will block requests from accessing the container.
 If the container's readiness check succeeds, access to the container will be opened.

 Health Check Methods

 TCP Port Probe

 TCP port probe works as follows:

 For a container that provides TCP communication services, the cluster periodically establishes a TCP connection with the container.
 If the connection is successful, the probe succeeds; otherwise, it fails.
 To select the TCP port probe method, you must specify the port that the container listens to.

 For example, for a Redis container with a service port of 6379, if you configure TCP port probe for the container and specify the probe port to be 6379, then the cluster will periodically initiate a TCP connection to port 6379 of the container.
-If the connection is successful, the check succeeds; otherwise, it fails.

 HTTP Request Probe